 What have you learned about yourself this year?
 What adjustments have you made?
 How are you managing the stress?

 I’ve learned that I cannot thrive in spaces where educator voices aren’t valued.
 I’ve learned to become a better advocate for my colleagues and myself this year, not to mention for my students.
-I’ve also learned that I will not adhere to policies that I know are harmful to kids (i.e. forcing kids to turn on their video cameras) even if it means getting reprimanded.
-I manage the stress by reminding myself constantly that I work WITH adults, but I work FOR kids.
+I’ve also learned that I will not adhere to policies I know are harmful to kids (e.g., forcing kids to turn on their video cameras) even if it means being reprimanded.
+I manage stress by constantly reminding myself that I work WITH adults, but I work FOR kids.
 And that usually serves as my moral compass.

 What's your plan to make it through the rest of the school year?

-I teach seniors, so my plan is to savor the two weeks that I have left with them, to nurture their creativity as they finish up final products, and to empower them with messages of encouragement as they conclude the school year.
+I teach seniors, so I plan to savor the two weeks I have left with them, nurture their creativity as they finish their final products, and empower them with messages of encouragement as they conclude the school year.
 Focusing on my students helps to drown out the negativity of the school year.

 How are you helping your students?

 I’ve always considered myself to be a pretty flexible teacher, but I’ve been exceptionally flexible this year.
-I’ve asked my students for their input more than ever before because I know that they are balancing the stress of the school year just like I am, and their opinions and perspectives are important when making decisions this year.
-In so many ways, I feel like a novice teacher this year and the knowledge and skills that my students possess have been wonderful assets in my classroom.
+I’ve asked my students for their input more than ever before because I know that they are balancing the stress of the school year just like I am, and their opinions and perspectives are essential when making decisions this year.
+In so many ways, I feel like a novice teacher this year, and the knowledge and skills that my students possess have been wonderful assets in my classroom.
 I’ve realized that students will often tell us what they need.
-We just have to be willing to ask, and that knowledge has allowed me to be a better teacher for my students in the midst of this challenging year.
+We have to be willing to ask, and that knowledge has helped me be a better teacher for my students during this challenging year.

 How do we even begin to show appreciation for educators this year?